Leonid Shvartsman: Career

 Homeless, without parents or siblings, and being denied an art career, he sought out more marginal corners in the creative world.
 In 1945, he applied to the film institute, VGIK, and in 1951 when he graduated, secured the entry to Soyuzmultfilm, where he stayed his entire career.
 Shvartsman is credited on 70 films at the studio.
 Shvartsman was left-handed.

 He is known as the creator of the visual image of Cheburashka since he sculpted and animated the character himself.
 Shvartsman is beloved in America and Europe, and even has a cult following in Japan for creating the character.
 Hayao Miyazaki said he began to animate again once he saw his work on The Snow Queen.
 On his 100th birthday, Vladimir Putin described him in a letter as a patriarch of the school of national animation and a man with an extraordinary gift.
 He held a ceremony in Moscow for his 100th birthday, and at that ceremony the animation studio he worked at for years congratulated him.

 In 2002, he was awarded the title of People's Artist of the Russian Federation at the age of 82.
-In 2016, Schvartsman earned his second award, the Presidential Prize for Writing and Art for Children and Young People.
+In 2016, Shvartsman earned his second award, the Presidential Prize for Writing and Art for Children and Young People.

 Shortly after Russia invaded Ukraine in 2022, he signed a public letter condemning the invasion, along with other notable animators such as Yuri Norstein and Garri Bardin.

 Death

-Shvartsman died of old age on 2 July 2022 at the age of 101.
+Shvartsman died of natural causes on 2 July 2022 at the age of 101.
+On 5 July 2022, a funeral service was held at the Church of St. Nicholas in Novaya Sloboda, and a secular farewell ceremony was held at the Central Cinema House in Moscow.
+He is buried in the village of Zarechye, Kurchach District, Vladimir Region.